VitalDupeChecker/VitalDupeChecker/README.md

-It specializes in dupe checking, therefore making it much more reliable.
+It specializes in dupe checking, therefore making it much more reliable than skytils, sbe, or any discord bot.